ingesolvoll/kee-frame/README.md

 If some code ends up in between these 2 close friends, the cost of following the flow greatly increases.
 Even when they are positioned next to each other, an extra amount of thinking is required in order to see where the data goes.

 Kee-frame tries to solve the problem of verbosity and readability by using event chains.

+A chain is a list of FX (not DB) type event handlers.

 Through the magic of re-frame `interceptors`, we are able to chain together event handlers without registering them by name.
-We are also able to automatically infer how to dispatch to next in chain.
+We are also able to infer how to dispatch to next in chain.
 Here's the above example using a chain:

 ```clojure
 (reg-chain :add-customer